-The BRITISH CARAVANNERS CLUB, SCOTLAND is a Section of the Camping and Caravanning Club and covers the whole of Scotland, and as such is unique amongst BCC areas in that it represents a complete country.
+The BRITISH CARAVANNERS CLUB, SCOTLAND is an Area of the Camping and Caravanning Club and coversthe whole of Scotland, and as such is unique amongst BCC areas in that it represents a complete country.
 We try to arrange meets near to the geographical centre of our main membership to allow as many members as possible to attend each meet.

 Please follow local and BCC signs when near to a site and note that BCC Scotland cannot accept liability for the route chosen by your Satellite Navigation System.

 As written in the British Caravanners’ Club Constitution: ’Each British Caravanners’ Club Member is issued annually with a ‘Record Card’.
 Members are invited to lodge a ‘Record Card’ with an area of their choice, which will ensure full voting rights with that Area.
 It would be helpful therefore if all Scotland Members could complete the record card attached to this programme and send it as soon as possible to the A/C (see address list at front.)
-All record cards received by the 28th February 2018 will be entered into a prize draw which will take place at the AGM.
+All record cards received before the AGM will be entered into a prize draw which will take place at the AGM.

 The use of generators is permitted by BCC Scotland on all sites with conditions: ie. must not run for more than 4 hours at any one time between 9.30am and 6.30pm, they must not be left unattended at any time and consideration must be given to neighbours.
 If required for medical reasons speak to the duty steward.
 A full notice is available at Reception.